pinecone-io/go-pinecone/README.md

 > **Warning**
 >
-> **Production use not recommended.** This release is in a pre-alpha state and we have temporarily paused development to concentrate resources on our other clients.
-The currently supported way to interact with Pinecone from a Golang app is via our public [REST API](https://docs.pinecone.io/reference/create_index).
+> **Under active development** This SDK is pre-1.0 and should be considered unstable.
+Before a 1.0 release, there are
+> no guarantees of backward compatibility between minor versions.

 # go-pinecone

-Pinecone Go Client
+Official Pinecone Go Client

 ## Features
-go-pinecone contains basic GRPC bindings for all Pinecone vector plane operations: upsert, fetch, query, delete, and info.
+go-pinecone contains gRPC bindings for all Pinecone vector plane operations: list, upsert, fetch, query, delete, and info.

-It notably does *not* support Index management (creating, deleting Pinecone indexes) or OpenAPI-based Pinecone APIs.
+It notably does *not* yet support Index management (creating, deleting Pinecone indexes.)

 ## Installation
 go-pinecone requires a Go version with [modules](https://github.com/golang/go/wiki/Modules) support.